hodagi/api_test/README.md

 ## End‑to‑end tests

-Run the provided script after starting the server:
+Run the provided script after starting the server.
+The suite now exercises common error scenarios such as invalid input and unknown IDs:

 ```bash
 ./run_e2e_tests.sh